-Arborwood Community Development District RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES For The Year Ended September 30, 2019
+Arborwood Community Development District RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES

+For the Year Ended September 30, 2022

-Net Change in Fund Balances - Total Governmental Funds \$ (378,061) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
+Net Change in Fund Balances - Total Governmental Funds \$ (1,014,727) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
 At the government wide level these expenditures are capitalized as capital assets and depreciated over their useful lives.
-This is the amount of depreciation in the current year.
-(2,008,158) Principal payments are reported as expenditures at the fund level since they use current financial resources.
-However at the government-wide level, bond payments decrease long-term liabilities.
-3,980,000 The deferred gain on refunding is recognized as a component of interest expense over the remaining life of the bond.
+This is the amount of current year depreciation.
+(1,951,957) Principal payments are reported as expenditures at the fund level since they use current financial resources.
+However, at the government-wide level, bond payments decrease long-term liabilities.
+3,320,000 The deferred gain on refunding is recognized as a component of interest expense over the remaining life of the bond.
 This is the current year amortization expense associated with the deferred inflow of resources.
 50 At the government wide level, interest is accrued on outstanding debt; whereas at the fund level interest expenditures are reported when due.
 This is the difference between the prior year and current year accruals.
-87,420 At the government-wide level bond discounts, bond insurance and deferred amount on refunding are amortized over the life of the bonds.
+69,284 At the government-wide level bond discounts, bond insurance and deferred amount on refunding are amortized over the life of the bonds.
 This is the current year amortization expense.
-(110,147) Change in Net Position of Governmental Activities \$ 1,571,104
+(110,147) Change in Net Position of Governmental Activities \$ 312,503